diffpy/diffpy.github.io/products/xinterpdf.rst

   subtracting out the scattering signal(s) of single molecule(s) in real space.
 * The PDF model fit of the crystalline organic compound using the method proposed by Prill *et al*. (`J. Appl.
-Cryst., 48, 171-178, 2015
+Crystallogr., 48, 171-178, 2015
   <http://scripts.iucr.org/cgi-bin/paper?S1600576714026454>`__).
 * The phase quantification of physical mixtures of organics.
-* Generate Score/Scree plots based on Principle Component Analysis (PCA).
+* Generate Score/Screen plots based on Principle Component Analysis (PCA).

 A video demo about installation and usage is available at `https://www.youtube.com/watch?v=lAFZ5VYEH1g